Suspect posted image of 'Born to Kill' shirt

 Officials have not released any information about motive.

-Authorities found writings in the Texas shooting suspect's journals that indicated he wanted to take his own life, Texas Gov. Greg Abbott told reporters.
+Authorities found writings in the Texas shooting suspect's journals that indicated he wanted to take his own life, Abbott said.

 There was information "contained in journals on his computer and his cell phone that he said that not only did he want to commit the shooting, but he wanted to commit suicide after the shooting," Abbott said.